ruitaiS/alpacaPack/readme.md

+### Feb 24

+Alpaca is phasing out polygon, I can get a free month but after i'll have to pay 200 a month, so I really need to get this going.

+Today I got the hold prices working and order placement working

+now i need to think about how to:
+    update the value of the shares in real time confirm trade acceptance / completion
+        bump needs to wait for trade update listener to have some useful information
+            >>TUL should update a status dict within main
+            >>status dict is passed to bump as a prop
+            >>bump reads status dict and does something when it detects change

+Position updater only updates position state if *in* a position - if held quantity is zero, it does not update trade status updater updates when orders are opened or closed
+    >>Event type: new
+        update positions with status (waiting-entry or waiting-exit), along with number of shares and limit price
+            >>gets read by bump
+    >>Event type: fill
+        check if it completely closes out the order (eg. are there outstanding shares that have yet to be complete?) check if it closes out the position (eg. are the sold shares = to the held shares?).
+If yes: update qty to zero (b/c position updater won't) update the amount of capital based on how much the shares were sold for update status to out

 ### Feb 22
 I've kinda been branching out in too many different directions.
 I think it's really time to re-focus and work on building a minimum viable product.